colmap/pycolmap/README.md

 The wheels are automatically built and pushed to [pypi](https://pypi.org/project/pycolmap/) at each release.

+If you plan on contributing, please set up the pre-commit hooks by running `setup_repo.sh` from the root of the repository.

 ### Building from source

 Alternatively, we explain below how to compile PyCOLMAP from source.
 COLMAP should first be installed as a library following [the instructions](https://colmap.github.io/install.html).
 We require the latest commit of the COLMAP [`dev` branch](https://github.com/colmap/colmap/tree/dev).
 Using a previous COLMAP build might not work.
 Then clone the repository and its submodules: